There’s the family you get and the family you make. Tell me about yours some time.

 by Howard A. Tabor

-The Muskrat yearbook for 1935 has this to say for Elinore J. Munro: “‘Elie’—French Club—Yearbook—Baseball—’Hey!
+The Muskrat yearbook for 1935 has this to say for Elinor J. Munro: “‘Elie’—French Club—Yearbook—Baseball—’Hey!
 Where’d everybody go?'”
 She played clarinet in the marching band.
-She played a waitress in the senior play–some long gone tweedy whodunnit in stilted British.
+She played a waitress in the senior play–some long gone tweedy whodunnit in preposterous British accent.
 She played in the dirt.
 She wasn’t voted most likely to do anything at all.
+Her name wasn’t even on the ballot.
 Some of us blossom late.

 College may have done for Elie what it did for me: achieving escape velocity from the breast, the nest and all the rest.
 How she did it in the Great Depression is a bigger mystery than that senior play.

-The summer of her junior year at college, Elinore Munro broke another barrier: she joined an archaeological dig in Mussolini’s Italy, at an ancient Etruscan site near Cerveteri, not far from Rome but a very long way from Iowa.
-Three months of dust, heat, patience and the gentle hand of Lucy Shoe Meritt, classical archaeologist from Mount Holyoke, transformed her.
+The summer of her junior year at college, Elinor Jane Munro broke another barrier: she joined an archaeological dig in Mussolini’s Italy, at an ancient Etruscan site near Cerveteri, not far from Rome but a very long way from Iowa.
+Three months of dust, heat, patience and the gentle hand of Lucy Shoe Meritt, classical archaeologist from Mount Holyoke College, transformed her.

-What do you suppose brought Elie there?
+Other than a steamship, what do you suppose brought Elie there?
 Distance (from home and the familiar)?
-Discovery (of an ancient civilization and herself)?
 Adventure (well beyond the comforts of Grant Wood’s Iowa)?
-What she got was a baptism in methodological exactitude and monastic introspection.
+Discovery (of an ancient civilization and of herself)?
+What she got was a baptism in methodological exactitude and monasticized introspection.
 I’m jealous.

 Occasional notes between Munro and Dr Meritt are preserved in the University of Texas archive at Austin—familiar jottings between a respected classicist and her enthusiastic protegé.
-Whatever Elie had experienced that summer of 1938 either changed her trajectory or, more likely, gave it direction for the first time.
-Back in America she kept abreast of scholarly journals, even writing to one of them with an observation on Etruscan grammar.
+Whatever Elie had experienced that summer of 1938 either changed the trajectory of her life or, more likely, gave it direction for the first time.
+Back in America she kept abreast of scholarly journals, even writing one of them with an observation on Etruscan grammar.

-Those notes to Dr Meritt reveal a life of the mind unknown to friends and neighbors in Agincourt’s Lilac Court or co-workers at the telephone company.
+Those notes to Dr Meritt reveal a life of the mind unknown to friends and neighbors in Agincourt’s Lilac Court (where she lived) or co-workers at the telephone company (where she worked).
 Elie Munro led two lives.
 What her correspondence doesn’t reveal, however, may be the most precious thing she brought back from Cerveteri—her son Larth.

-Should she have declared him at Customs, illicit cargo hidden in her womb?
+Should she have declared him at Customs, contraband, illicit cargo hidden in her womb?

 Miss Munro returned from Italy in time to enroll for her senior year at college, but dropped out after Christmas when the pregnancy began to show.
 She bore a son—Larth Meritt Munro—in April 1939, while our attention was diverted toward the Europe of his conception and discretely away from issues facing an unwed mother in provincial Iowa.